 that consideration of transport requires the knowledge of upstream flows is something I would regard as being self-evident, and a detailed treatment focussing on that aspect avoids confronting the real elephant in the room which is, how do we deal with the unknown upstream flow?

-Response: In our work we apply known knowledge from fluid mechanics to the perfusion community where the users are less aware of fluid mechanics theory.
-In particular the definition of perfusion arising from the medical community creates confusion when a formal understanding of it within fluid mechanics is explored.
-The new knowledge in our paper is to highlight the problematic issues related to perfusion as a measure of flow, and that it should be used with care within traditional one-compartment models until the theory is more sound.
-We consider this to be new knowledge by our observation that voxel wise perfusion studies are still published without awareness of the problems related to perfusion measurements (see inserted text below).
+Response: In our work we apply known knowledge from fluid mechanics to the theory of perfusion.
+The concept of perfusion is problematic when the physics behind is explored since perfusion becomes discretization dependent.
+This is certainly not an ideal situation for a quantitative measure.
+The new knowledge in our paper is to highlight the problematic issues related to perfusion as a measure of flow, and that it should be used with care within traditional one-compartment models until the theory is more appropriate.
+We consider this to be new knowledge to the perfusion community by our observation that voxel wise perfusion studies are published without awareness of the challenges related to perfusion measurements (see inserted text below).
 We are not suggesting a complete solution to the perfusion problem in this paper, as this task would be comprehensive and fits into a separate publication.
 Certainly, in follow up studies we want to address this problem.
-Instead, at the moment we seek to create awareness in the medical community that currently available methods for voxel wise perfusion estimates must be used with care.
-We consider this highly important to avoid over-interpretation of results in clinical studies.
+Instead, at the moment we seek to create awareness in the medical community that currently available methods for voxel wise perfusion estimates must be used with care and that more appropriate models are needed.
 The essence of these considerations has now been inserted into the discussion: “Our results strongly support the usage of traditional models for entire regions which are exclusively fed by the measured arterial input.
 However, they also show that if traditional models are applied only to parts of the system, they tend to overestimate the actual perfusion.
 These limitations are only partly known to the community, and studies reporting voxel wise perfusion are continuously and until recently published [26], [27], [28].
-Thus, a major motivation for our study is to stimulate the awareness around this topic to avoid over- interpretation of voxel wise perfusion maps in future studies.”
+Thus, a major motivation for our study is to stimulate the awareness around this topic and to push the development of more appropriate models.”

 This is not to say the paper is without merit – particularly the sections showing what type of errors can be accrued by using a voxel-based quantification, or local/global AIF, the inconsistency of the existing definition of perfusion, and the superior observability of CBV are useful information to be presented systematically in a single source.
 The discussion and conclusions are clearly expressed.
 I believe the authors may be able to find a more suitable outlet for their work.